bxparks/AceTime/README.md

 The `monthShortString()` method returns the first 3 characters of the month (i.e. "Jan", "Feb", "Mar", "Apr", "May", "Jun", "Jul", "Aug", "Sep", "Oct", "Nov", "Dec").

+**Caution**: The `DateStrings` object uses an internal buffer to hold the generated human-readable strings.
+The strings must be used before the `DateStrings` object is destructed (e.g. goes out of scope if it is created on the local stack).

 #### Days and Seconds From Epoch